 Gastroenterology: Bile duct stones — Endoscopic retrograde cholangiopancreatography.
-Treatment abroad
+Treatment

 Cholecystitis is inflammation of the gallbladder walls.
 The disease progression is caused by bile outflow disorders, which can be the result of compression or obstruction of the bile ducts.
 In some cases, the issue can be addressed effectively by endoscopic retrograde cholangiopancreatography (ERCP).